itsphoenix2k/itsphoenix2k/README.md

 ## Hi there 👋

-i'm phoenix, a student/athlete who want to major in software engineering next year
+i'm phoenix, a student/athlete who want to major in computing next year

 Outside of code you'll find me watching anime, in the gym or sleeping